scientific-python/specs/spec-0007/index.md

 ## Implementation

 Legacy behavior in packages such as scikit-learn (`sklearn.utils.check_random_state`) typically handle `None` (use the global seed state), an int (convert to `RandomState`), or `RandomState` object.

-Two strong motivations for moving over to `Generator`s are:

-1. they avoid naïve seeding strategies, such as using successive integers, via the underlying [SeedSequence](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning);
-2. they avoid using global state (from `numpy.random.mtrand._rand`).

 Our recommendation here is a deprecation strategy which does not in _all_ cases adhere to the Hinsen principle[^hinsen], although it could very nearly do so by enforcing the use of `rng` as a keyword argument.